aedmark/Oopis-OS-DEV/docs/README.md

 - `pathValidation`: Which arguments are file paths and what type they should be.
 - `permissionChecks`: Which permissions (`read`, `write`, `execute`) the user must have on those paths.

+#### The Error Handling Golden Rule: Predictability and Clarity

+To ensure stability and ease of debugging, all internal functions and commands that can fail adhere to a strict, unified error handling contract.

+- **The Unified Error Object:** Every fallible function returns a consistent object shape.
+  - **On Success:** `{ success: true, data: ... }`
+  - **On Failure:** `{ success: false, error: "A descriptive message." }`
+- **Centralized Logic:** A dedicated `ErrorHandler.js` module provides `ErrorHandler.createSuccess()` and `ErrorHandler.createError()` methods to ensure all parts of the system generate these objects consistently.
+This eliminates ambiguity and makes the entire codebase more predictable and resilient.

 ## For Developers: Contributing to OopisOS

 The codebase is organized into modular files with clear responsibilities.